-The BWEWS was published by the MDBA in November 2014.
+The first BWEWS was published by the Murray-Darling Basin Authority (MDBA) in 2014 and updated in 2019.
 Its development was a specific requirement of the Basin Plan (s8.13).
 The purpose of the BWEWS is to assist environmental water holders and managers to plan and manage environmental watering at the Basin scale.
-The BWEWS identifies expected environmental outcomes for four ecological components or 'themes': river flows and connectivity; native vegetation; waterbirds and fish (Murray-Darling Basin Authority, 2014a).
+The BWEWS identifies expected environmental outcomes for four ecological components or 'themes': river flows and connectivity; native vegetation; waterbirds and native fish (Murray-Darling Basin Authority, 2019).

 As well as having regard to the BWEWS during preparation, LTWPs must also be consistent with any particular assets or functions, and their requirements, identified within the BWEWS.
-Assets considered important for supporting vegetation, waterbirds and fish at the Basin-scale are identified in appendices of the BWEWS.
+Sites considered important for supporting vegetation, waterbirds and fish at the Basin-scale are identified in appendices of the BWEWS.
 The EMLR Region is listed twice in the BWEWS (Table 1).

-The waterbird expected outcomes described in the BWEWS for the EMLR WRP Area relate to the Coorong, Lower Lakes and Murray Mouth.
+The waterbird expected outcomes described in the BWEWS for the EMLR WRP Area relate to the Coorong, Lower Lakes and Murray Mouth (CLLMM).
 This asset is covered in the LTWP for the SA River Murray Water Resource Plan Area.

-The vegetation expected outcome aligns with ecological objectives for vegetation described in the Marne-Saunders WAP (Table 2), and the EWRs in the EMLR WAP incorporate the requirements of floodplain vegetation although there is no specific ecological target for vegetation.
+The vegetation expected outcome aligns with ecological objectives for vegetation described in Table 5 of the Marne-Saunders WAP.
+The EWRs in the EMLR WAP incorporate the requirements of floodplain vegetation although there is no specific ecological target for vegetation.
+The information in the WAPs satisfies the Basin Plan requirements.